Dental Crowns Procedure

 At your second appointment, your temporary crown will be removed by your dentist.
 Your dentist will then verify the shade and fit of the permanent crown.
 If it’s a perfect match, your dentist will then perform the final stage in the dental crown procedure by permanently cementing the crown into place.

+All post op dental instructions can be found on our aftercare dental page if you need more information.
 You will care for your permanent crown as you would your natural teeth.
 Be sure to maintain your dental check-ups, so your dentist can detect any problems with your crown early on.
 It is common to experience sensitivity to cold and heat after crown placement.
 However, if this symptom does not go away after a week or two, please give your dentist a call.
 If you are experiencing the following after a dental crown process, contact your office:

 - Sharp or rough spots on the crown